 We adored our time in W12.
 Only 30 minutes to get to work in the West End, black cabs were only a tenner from Oxford Street if you were weighed down with bags or wandering from Soho after a night out.
 Even the Bush itself had bars good enough to keep us there at weekends – one memorable birthday I found myself sat right by Jack Nicholson and Mick Jagger dining in the sadly defunct Bush Bar and Grill after a Wimbledon final.

 Shepherds Bush always felt at the centre of something yet it was hardly a location people would travel to stay in a hotel.
-And not since my review of the Bush Hall Dining Rooms had I been back.
+And since my review of the (now sadly defunct) Bush Hall Dining Rooms I had not been back.

 The occasion was Food Blogger Connect, a three day conference I tend to attend in order to see friends rather than for the conference itself.
 Since the conference was taking place in an annexed part of Chiswick with few, if any, accommodation options I felt nearby Shepherds Bush was a good place to base oneself with plenty of restaurants and bars nearby.

 It was late when we arrived but there were still staff on duty at reception and some atmosphere in the bar downstairs.
-As I’ve written before I am something of an Accor hotels devotee and having stayed in various branches in the UK and France have confidence in the standards I can expect.
+As I’ve written before I am a devotee of the Accor hotels loyalty card and having stayed in various branches in the UK and France have confidence in the standards I can expect.
 My room upstairs was immaculate with a large comfortable bed and plenty of towels in the bathroom.
 There were tea making facilities and a hairdryer and plenty of places to arrange your belongings.
 The window was well soundproofed and my sleep was not disturbed by any noise.

 The entrance area was funky and modern (top photo) with wallpaper to look like white bookshelves.
 The breakfast area doubles up as the bar at night with bar stools, tables and comfy sofas to choose from depending on your mood.
 The breakfast bar selection was amongst the best I’ve had in other Accor brand hotels.
 There was a full cooked breakfast buffet, continental pastries, yogurts, fruit, toast, coffee as well as a few touches I’d not seen elsewhere such as melon smoothies served in glass “milk” bottles.
 The breakfast buffet food was served properly heated or chilled – which is a thing hotels often get wrong.
 There was a good long window serving breakfast for early birds and sleepers in.